-The following "Minimum Requirements" must be met for the application to receive any points for question 3:
+The following "Minimum Requirements" must be met for the application to receive any points:

-- Applicant must provide the output files from the new TIMS ATP tool (or if the agency prefers, they may use their own collision database data/software to produce equivalent documents). - The output files provided by the Applicant must meet the following parameters: - The project's "Influence area", as defined by the applicant and shown in the output documents, must be consistent with the project maps/plans attached to the application AND must be reasonable.

-- Evaluators should consider additional point reductions for this question if the applicant included crash data that does not reasonably tie to the influence area of the proposed "safety" program elements. - The collisions represent the most recent 5-11 years of available crash data.
+- Applicant must provide the output files from the new TIMS ATP tool (or if the agency prefers, they may use their own collision database data/software to produce equivalent documents). - Only pedestrian and bicycle collisions are included. - The output files provided by the Applicant must meet the following parameters: - The project's "Influence area", as defined by the applicant and shown in the output documents, must be consistent with the project maps/plans attached to the application AND must be reasonable. - Evaluators should consider additional point reductions for this question if the applicant included crash data that does not reasonably tie to the influence area of the proposed "safety" program elements. - The collisions represent the most recent 5-11 years of available crash data.
 (Note: SWITRS and TIMS crash data is typically 1.5 to 2.5 years old before it is loaded into the crash database). - If the applicant does not use the TIMS ATP tool and instead uses their own collision database data/software, then the following additional checks and analysis must be done by the evaluators prior to awarding points: - Crashes are from official crash reports.
 The full crash reports do not have to be included, but their report number and agency must be identifiable. - Only pedestrian and bicycle crashes are included.
-All crashes that do not include a non-motorized user as one of the primary victims must be excluded. - The number of crashes entered into the table is directly supported by both the map and the listing. - The data entered in the application-table is accurate and reflects the documentation the applicant provides abiding to the above requirements.
+All crashes that do not include a non-motorized user as one of the primary victims must be excluded. - The number of crashes entered into the table is directly supported by both the map and the listing. - Attachments must be included to support alternative data (surveys, school policy or letter from school explaining policy to discourage walking and biking due to safety, etc.) - The data entered in the application-table is accurate and reflects the documentation the applicant provides abiding to the above requirements.